 - Chrome and Internet Explorer are available

 You can use a computer for 60 minutes at any of our locations by entering your library card barcode into the computer or by reserving a computer at the PC Reservation Station.
-You may be able to extend your session for up to four hours per day if the computer is not booked by others.
+You may be able to extend your session for additional time if the computer is not booked by others.
 Internet usage is not tracked; we value your privacy.
 Express Internet computers are also available in some libraries for quick, 15-minute sessions.
 All usage data is erased when the session expires, so save often and print early.
 Items transmitted to the print station will expire after two hours.

 Policies and Guidelines for Internet Use

 High Plains Library District (HPLD) provides free public access to the Internet, a computer network that allows users to access information shared by other computer users worldwide.
 As the Internet provides access to a vast array of information, all Library users will have equal access.

 Library provided computers may be used by patrons during regular library hours.
 Unfiltered wireless access is also available for patrons through an independent internet provider.

 All individuals using Library-based Internet services must agree to and are expected to abide by the High Plains Library District’s Internet Use policy and guidelines.